6uoMycop/W2E/README.md

 - Multithreading not implemented
 - Connection tracker has minimal implementation
-- Server contains error: some websites are not aaccessible
+- Server contains error: some websites are not accessible

 ## Demo